-But with the development of Wynwood by several art galleries, Wynwood began it’s own Art walk that was originally set for the first Saturday of the month.
-It was eventually decided that both Wynwood and the Design District should combine their art walks onto the same night.
+But with the development of Wynwood by several art galleries, Wynwood began its own Art walk that was originally set for the first Saturday of the month.
+It was eventually decided that both Wynwood and the Design District should combine their art walks on the same night.
 And so, Second Saturdays were born.

 Only a few brave souls made it to the Wynwood walk in the early days.

 There might be maybe a dozen people on the street rushing from one gallery to the next.
 The streets were dark and the police presence was nonexistent.
 But even under those conditions, people began realizing the potential of Wynwood.
 While at that time it was a bit unnerving to venture from one gallery to the next, today, not so much.

 The Galleries Changing and innumerable galleries line the streets of the Wynwood district today.
 Many come and go faster than nightclubs in South Beach but there are some that are flourishing.
 They present an interesting array of art.
 Hundreds of art connoisseurs squeeze into the galleries to enjoy the creations that are flowing through the area.
 Of course, there are those who come to enjoy the complementary alcohol offered by some of the galleries.